ArtPoon/slides/markdown/mimm4750g-bayes.md

   * For example, the uniform distribution has lower and upper limits.
 * Since we want to use "parameters" to refer to those in the model we are trying to fit, we call this other set "hyperparameters".
 * We might also use previously collected data to choose hyperparameters.
-  * For example, the mean hyperparameter of a Gaussian prior can be the mean of a previous data set.
-(This is hierarchical Bayes
+  * For example, the mean hyperparameter of a Gaussian prior can be the mean of a previous data set <i>i.e.,</i> hierarchical Bayes.

 ---